voxpupuli/puppet-icinga2/README.md

 #### Defined type: `icinga2::object::endpoint`

 ##### `ensure`
-Set to present enables the endpoint object, absent disabled it.
+Set to present enables the endpoint object, absent disables it.
 Defaults to present.

 ##### `endpoint`
 Set the Icinga2 name of the endpoint object.
 Defaults to title of the define resource.